 Benefits of discovery phase in software projects

 It may seem that the discovery phase of a software project increases the complexity and cost.
 But in fact, everything becomes cheaper and easier.
-If you look at discovery through the customer's eyes, it helps:
+If you look at discovery phase stages through the customer's eyes, it helps:

 - get the customer and the contractor to come to a common understanding of the system to be developed and come to consent that is so important in the next phases of the work;